-On Base Percentage (OBP) Calculator
+On Base Plus Slugging (OPS) Calculator

 Understanding a batter's ability to reach base involves calculating hits, walks, hit-by-pitches, at bats, and sacrifice flies for accurate performance evaluation.